 The major mountain, Gross Spitzkoppe, comprises multiple huge, unique peaks that are extended in various places around the region.
 Klein Spitzkoppe, Pondok Mountain, and the Inselbergs are the other peaks.

 Many activities are available for you.
-There are local guides thereby paying a small amount of money, which give you an overall picture of the cultural site and some extra information.
-You can also try camping in this area and enjoy observing beautiful stars in the desert, alongside the sunrise and the sunset.
+There are local guides thereby paying a small amount of money, which gives you an overall picture of the cultural site and some extra information.
+You can also try camping in this area and enjoy observing beautiful stars in the desert, alongside the sunrise and sunset.
 You can hike the peak too, but it’s not recommended for everyone since it’s a bit dangerous.
 Spitzkoppe is a lovely place and should be included in everyone’s Namibia exploration.